 All aged care providers have been required by the Government to put a price on their bedrooms, equivalent to a “Bond” (now RAD), and have had to describe the accommodation, care and services which they offer plus the price for accessing accommodation – ‘a bed’ – on a new website – “My Aged Care”.
 The Government will reduce payments to Aged Care Providers when a resident has the capacity to pay for the accommodation which they choose.

-RADs which are paid in full on entry to the Home will be fully refunded when the resident leaves the Home unless arrangements have been made with the home to deduct daily care fees from the RAD.
+RADs are paid in full on entry to the Home, and will be fully refunded when the resident leaves the Home - unless arrangements have been made with the home to deduct daily care fees from the RAD.

 These charges apply to older persons who are accessing residential aged care, however an annual cap is applied to these additional care fees – $25,528.71 for people in residential aged care.
 A lifetime cap of $61,268.92 is also applied.
 When this cap is reached, the means tested care fees payable by the resident cease.